Newfoundland and Labrador Route 470: Route description

 Route 470 begins at an interchange with Route 1 (Trans-Canada Highway, Exit 1) just north of the Marine Atlantic ferry docks in Channel-Port aux Basques.
 The highway winds its way through rural hilly terrain for several kilometres, where it meets a local road leading to Margaree and Fox Roost, as well as crosses the Isle aux Morts River, before passing through Isle aux Morts.
 Route 470 winds its way eastward along the Atlantic coastline for several kilometres to pass through Burnt Islands and meet a local road leading to Diamond Cove before entering the town of Rose Blanche-Harbour le Cou.
-The highway now crosses another river and passes by the La Poile ferry docks before becoming Main Street and having and intersection with a local road leading to the Harbour le Cou portion of town.
+The highway now crosses another river and passes by the La Poile ferry docks before becoming Main Street and having an intersection with a local road leading to the Harbour le Cou portion of town.
 Route 470 enters the Rose Blanche portion of town to pass through neighbourhoods, where it meets a road leading to the Lighthouse, before passing through downtown and coming to a dead end at the southern tip of a long, skinny, peninsula.